mypyc/mypyc-benchmarks/README.md

 Prerequisites:

-* Python 3.7 or later on Linux, macOS, or Windows
+* Python 3.8 or later on Linux, macOS, or Windows
 * `venv` installed (`python3-venv` on Ubuntu)
-* `mypyc` in `PATH`
 * A working Python C development environment
+* Cloned mypy git repository
-* A python environment with mypy test-requirements.txt installed
+* A Python environment with mypy test-requirements.txt installed

 Display the names of available benchmarks using `runbench.py --list`: